-- Two courses in the Division of Diplomacy, History and Politics,
+- Two course credits in the Division of Diplomacy, History and Politics,

-- One course in the Division of International Law and Organizations,
+- One course credit in the Division of International Law and Organizations,

-- One course in the Division of Economics and International Business,
+- One course credit in the Division of Economics and International Business,

 - One course in Quantitative Reasoning.

-Specific requirements/options for each of these three divisions, as well as Quantitative Reasoning are noted below.
+Specific requirements/options for each of these three divisions, as well as Quantitative Reasoning are detailed in the section that follows.

-Students who have performed equivalent graduate level work for the courses listed below may apply for equivalence with the approval of the appropriate Fletcher instructor.
-Students who receive equivalence must still meet the requirement of pursuing one or two courses in the division but may choose from any course in the division rather than just those listed below.
+Students who have performed equivalent graduate-level work for the courses listed below may apply for equivalence with the approval of the appropriate Fletcher instructor.
+Students who receive equivalence must still meet the requirement of pursuing one or two course credits in the division but may choose from any one-credit course in the Division rather than just those listed below.

-MA degree candidates can meet the breadth requirement by taking one course from each division (ILO, DHP, and EIB).
+MA degree candidates can meet the Breadth Requirement by taking one-credit course from each Division (ILO, DHP, and EIB).

-LLM degree candidates are required to take one course in both the DHP and EIB divisions.
+LLM degree candidates are required to take a one-credit course in both the DHP and EIB Divisions.

-PhD degree candidates must complete at least two courses of your choice from two of the three divisions and at least one course from the remaining division.
+PhD degree candidates must complete at least two course credits in your choice of two of the three Divisions and at least one course credit from the remaining Division.

 Division of Diplomacy, History, and Politics (DHP)

-Each MALD student is required to take two courses from the DHP Division.
-One of those courses must be one of the following:
+Each MALD and MIB student is required to take two course credits from the DHP Division.
+One of those course credits must be one of the following courses:

 - DHP D200: Diplomacy: History, Theory, and Practice